SajedHashemi/css-javascript-msgbox/README.md

-Use this script in your projects and change the style according to the theme of your project.
+Use this script in your projects and change the style according to the theme of your project.<br>
 How to use:
 - Put the following line related to the style at the beginning of the file and in the head tag
 ```HTML